AMID Logo E-BAY Logo

 The shipper is responsible for identifying whether their international sea freight shipment contains dangerous goods.

 Suppose you are unsure whether your commodity meets the criteria for shipping dangerous goods from the USA or which identification of hazardous goods and classification applies to your international shipping.
 In that case, you can contact the U.S. Department of Transportation at 1-800-467-4922.
-You also may contact the manufacturer of your goods to identify whether your cargo contains dangerous goods.
+You may also contact the manufacturer of your goods to identify whether your cargo contains dangerous goods.
 If yes, gather the essential information to prepare your Dangerous Goods Declaration to ship from the USA by sea.

-Please note that international shipping from the U.S. or trans-shipping dangerous goods via the USA requires a 24-hour emergency-response telephone number.
+Please note that international shipping from the U.S. or transshipping dangerous goods via the USA requires a 24-hour emergency-response telephone number.

-Suppose dangerous goods before/during their international transportation from the U.S. must be segregated by the carrier.
+Suppose dangerous goods, before/during their international transportation from the U.S., must be segregated by the carrier.
 In that case, the shipper must furnish a HOLD HARMLESS LETTER under the consigner's letterhead.

 HOLD HARMLESS LETTER must clearly state that: